herobd/dessurt/README.md

   ```

 ### Config file format
 Config files are in `.json` format.
+Note that I force the naming convention to be "cf_NAME.json", where NAME is the name in the json.
+This was to catch various naming errors I often made.

 Example:
   ```
 {
     "name": "pairing",                      # Checkpoints will be saved in saved/name/checkpoint-...pth